 A self-powered maker box for refugees

-about 1 year ago by decaturmakers
+over 2 years ago by decaturmakers

 Which problem are you trying to solve?

 Refugees need a sense of agency and control of their lives since they left their home country.
 They are also a highly